Cynthia7979/Cynthia7979.github.io/index.md

-Welcome to my blog!
-This is where I will put my [Ideas](ideas), [Tech Blog](/Tech%20Stuff), and other things in.
-Feel free to look around!
+Welcome to my blog and feel free to look around!
 If you'd like to get in touch, please fill out this form [here](/contact), or hop over to my [GitHub profile](https://github.com/Cynthia7979/) for alternative methods.

-You may also be interested in: [Cynthia的小木屋](cynthia-s-cabin.wikidot.com)
+I also have a Chinese blog [at this address](cynthia-s-cabin.wikidot.com) that's lacking maintenance.
+I'll not delete or move existing content, but new content will be updated here.

 Here's a list of currently available pages: